prof-braino/propforth/Propforth-08 SD/Readme sd_loader_3.0.txt

    DI  ---  P1
    CLK ---  P2
    DO  ---  P3
-Please change wire-connection to fit your hardware.
+Please change wire-connection to fit your hardware. (please indicate location of r pins definitions in code in case pins 0-3 are not available)

 ====================================================================================================================